Choosing your recommender(s) wisely is an important step of the application process.

 Being thorough and organized here will likely impress your recommender and make their job easier (possibly influencing a better recommendation).

-Along with paper documentation, you should also try to have actual discussions with your recommenders.
+Along with paper documentation, try to have actual discussions with your recommenders.

-You may already have a close relationship with your recommender, but it doesn’t hurt for you to remind him/her of your background, strengths, and accomplishments.
-Faculty time is important and they are often very busy people.
-You may not have another chance again to have such an extensive exchange like this in the future.
+You may already have a close relationship with your recommender, but it doesn’t hurt for you to remind them of your background, strengths, and accomplishments.
+A faculty member’s time is important, and they are often very busy people.
+You may not have another chance for such an extensive exchange like this.
 Milk it for all it is worth!